Gernott/wp_directmailreturn/Documentation/Introduction.rst

 What does it do?
 ----------------

-The extension Returnmail has been developed by the company Webprofil and is supported by Reelworx.
+The extension Returnmail has been developed by the company WEBprofil and is supported by Reelworx.

 This extension makes it possible to analyse the email dispatch of directmail.